bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 11:19 PM CT, May 19</p>
+<p class="updated_time"> Latest data: 12:26 AM CT, May 20</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 80°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 7° *colder* than today.
+Today's high is 72°, which is 8° *colder* than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 61°
+- 60°
-- Mostly Clear
+- Partly Cloudy
-- 87% humidity
+- 85% humidity
-- 10 mph wind
+- 8 mph wind
-- 37% cloud cover
+- 53% cloud cover
-- 32 AQI 🟩
+- 30 AQI 🟩
-- 0.09 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>